jungoai/jungo-book/src/guide/jungoai-components.md

 A Subnet is a subnetwork under Jungochain, running an AI or Big Data service.

-Everyone can run a Subnet on Jungochain by staking amount of JUNGO token, set configuration parameters for it and define the service API (to be used by the end-user).
+Everyone can run a Subnet on Jungochain by staking amount of JUNGO token, set configuration parameters for that and define the service API (to be used by the end-user).
 After than other persons can run Worker and Monitor nodes that follow that rules (service API and configuration) on the subnet and get emission too.